Ranked 1st in the UK for Teaching Quality (The Times and Sunday Times Good University Guide 2025)

 Our curriculum is underpinned by the Core Content Framework (DfE, 2019), which students will revisit at increasing depth so that they learn more, know more and remember more.
 This runs alongside three placements where students will learn how to apply the principles of teaching, being formatively assessed against our curriculum, before the summative assessment against the Teachers’ Standards at the end of the programme.

-This module aims to introduce students to the skills, knowledge and understanding required to teach pupils in primary and early years.
+This module aims to introduce you to the skills, knowledge and understanding required to teach pupils in primary and early years.
 In this module, the core subjects will be the main focus, with foundation subjects and RE introduced in preparation for placement and the Developing Pedagogy, Curriculum and Assessment module.
 It will develop understanding of the National Curriculum and Early Years Statutory Framework.
-Students will be supported to develop their understanding of approaches to planning, and the importance of assessment in informing planning from a generic and subject specific perspective.
+You will be supported to develop their understanding of approaches to planning, and the importance of assessment in informing planning from a generic and subject specific perspective.

 The module will be assessed through a formative written assignment and summatively through written coursework which will include a reflection on choices made in lesson plans.